Transport guide - Argentina - South America

 Group each day by area and use the simplest route.

-How transport works in Buenos Aires
+How to get around Buenos Aires

 Match the route to the shape of the city, not just the map.